How To Boost Sexual Performance Naturally (The Last Article You Will Ever Need)

 Fructose also causes no insulin response, aiding in weight loss and blood sugar regulation.
 It’s protective for liver cells and is capable of producing more CO2 than glucose.

-Generally I recommend focusing on fruits, fruit juices, honey, and other natural sources of sugar, with the occasional starch thrown in (think rice, potatoes, quinoa, pasta, etc.).
+Generally I recommend focusing on fruits, fruit juices, honey, and other natural sources of sugar, with the occasional starch thrown in (think rice, potatoes, sourdough etc.).

 #2: Eat Sodium To Taste

 There seems to be a prevailing belief that sodium is bad for you and that it raises blood pressure and water retention.